BoykoNeov/Test-repo/README.md

 # Test-repo
-//Repo for tests concerning github functionality 2
+//Repo for tests concerning github functionality and excercises